Mahmoud-Selim/Challenges/README.md

 ## Challenges
 ---
-A repository that contains python a c++ challenges.
+A repository that contains python and c++ challenges.
 ---

 ### Implemented python challenges.